Cold-water geyser: Mechanism

 In cold-water geysers, the supply of CO_{2}-laden water lies confined in an aquifer, in which water and CO_{2} are trapped by less permeable overlying strata.
-The more familiar hot-water geysers derive the energy for their eruptons from the proximity to (relatively) near-surface magma.
+The more familiar hot-water geysers derive the energy for their eruptions from the proximity to (relatively) near-surface magma.
 In contrast, whereas cold water geysers might also derive their supply of CO_{2} from magmatic sources, by definition of "cold-water", they do not also obtain sufficient heat to provide steam pressure, and their eruptions are propelled only by the pressure of dissolved CO_{2}.
 The magnitude and frequency of such eruptions depend on various factors such as plumbing depth, CO_{2} concentrations and refresh rate, aquifer water yield, etc.

 The water and its load of CO_{2} powering a cold-water geyser can escape the rock strata overlying its aquifer only through weak segments of rock, like faults, joints, or drilled wells.
 A borehole drilled for a well, for example, can unexpectedly provide an escape route for the pressurized water and CO_{2} to reach the surface.

 The column of water rising through the rock exerts enough pressure on the gaseous CO_{2} so that it remains in the water as dissolved gas or small bubbles.
 When the pressure decreases due to the widening of a fissure, the CO_{2} bubbles expand, and that expansion displaces the water above and causes the eruption.